 It is pretty obvious that I’ve developed a gut.
 It is not something I’m happy with.

 1) Buy a pair of sneakers.
-Believe it or not, I did not pack a par of sneakers with me.
+Believe it or not, I did not pack a pair of sneakers with me.
 My footwear selection was one of the hardest I had to make.
 I ended up packing a pair of leather Keen shoes.
-They are find shoes, but they aren’t really made for running.
+They are fine shoes, but they aren’t really made for running.
 At some point, I should buy a pair of running shoes and send the walking shoes home.

 2) Eat better.
 This is a no brainer, but it is easier in some places than others.
-The more urbanized and modern a city is, usually the food within short distance of wherever I’m staying is going to be bad.
+The more urbanized and modern a city is, usually, the food within a short distance of wherever I’m staying is going to be bad.
 A good rule of thumb (but not perfect) is to eat local food whenever possible.
 I’ve been trying to consume more fruit and vegetables.

 3) Develop a work out routine I can do in a hotel room.
 I’ve started the 100 Push-Up Challenge and and plan on starting the 200 Sit-Up Challenge.
 These are both exercises I can do with very little space and zero equipment.
 Both of these have a related iPod Touch application, which really helps.

 4) Try to do more physical activities while traveling.
 The biggest physical activity I’ve engaged in on my trip is SCUBA diving (yes, it is physical.
 If you dive 3 or 4 times in one day, you will be exhausted at the end).
 I haven’t done a lot of hiking.
-I don’t know how much I can schedule in the next few months, but in the future I’d like to schedule trips around something like this.
+I don’t know how much I can schedule in the next few months, but in the future, I’d like to schedule trips around something like this.